 - Prepare: Preheat the oven to 250°F/120°C, and line a large rimmed baking sheet with aluminum foil.

-- Combine: In a large mixing bowl, combine the seasonings with oil (if using butter instead of oil, melt it first).
+- Combine: In a large mixing bowl, combine the seasonings with oil.
 Use a whisk to break up any clumps of seasoning.
 Add the oyster crackers and toss to coat.

 - Bake: Spread the crackers evenly on your prepared baking sheet, and bake for 15 to 20 minutes, stirring every five minutes.